Beluga Shipping: Business segments

-Research & Innovation
+Research and innovation

-As one of few companies in this sector, Beluga Shipping ran its own research and innovation department.
-Furthermore, Beluga Shipping was initiator of the public private partnership project Maritime Campus Elsfleth of which the Maritime Research Centre Elsfleth formed a part.
+As one of the few companies in this sector, Beluga Shipping ran its own research and innovation department.
+Furthermore, Beluga Shipping was the initiator of the public private partnership project Maritime Campus Elsfleth, of which the Maritime Research Centre Elsfleth formed a part.
 The Maritime Campus Elsfleth aimed for the promotion of science, economy, education and research in the maritime sector.
 Beluga Shipping operated the world's first newly built vessel co-powered by wind using a towing kite system.
 The goal of MV was to reduce fuel consumption and emissions.
-It was first tested on the ship Beluga SkySails, launched December 15, 2007 in Hamburg, which was equipped with a sail that could reduce fuel consumption by 5.5% on parts of the route.
+It was first tested on the ship Beluga SkySails, launched December 15, 2007, in Hamburg, which was equipped with a sail that could reduce fuel consumption by 5.5% on parts of the route.

 Further, a ship from the Beluga Group was the first to traverse the icy Northern Sea Route through the Arctic Ocean in the summer of 2009.
 The passage is 1/3 shorter compared to traversing through the Mediterranean and the Suez Canal.

 The company was recognised by Hermann Simon as a role model for other small to medium-sized business in his book Hidden Champions.

-Criminal Investigation
+Criminal investigation

 In 2012, the public prosecutor in Bremen found that the Beluga Eternity (a ship from the Beluga E-Series) had transported rockets and 16 Russian tanks in July 2009 from the Ukrainian port of Oktyabrsk to Myanmar, while the latter was a military dictatorship and subject to an arms embargo of the EU.
 Similarly, the Beluga Endurance was found to have transported tanks and munition from Oktyabrsk to Mombasa for further transportation to the newly created state of South Sudan.
 However, in both cases the ship was leased at that time and knowledge of the operation on part of Beluga Shipping could not be proven.
 Niels Stolberg was cleared of these charges.

 The Bremen public prosecutor referred the case of the Myanmar Shipment to the Federal Public Prosecutor in Karlsruhe, as it suspected involvement by personnel of Germany's Bundesnachrichtendienst in the case.
 However, the Federal Public Prosecutor saw no grounds for hearing the case and referred it back to the Bremen public prosecutor.

 In February 2013, the Bremen public prosecutor opened a new process against Niels Stolberg and a Dutch shipping company for having engaged in credit fraud in the amount of 93 million Euro.
 The companies are accused of having declared much higher production costs of ships to their banks and credit-granting institutions, thus raising the latter's share from 70% to 100%.
 If proven guilty, Stolberg could be imprisoned for up to three years.

 Beluga Shipping is also accused of having manipulated accounts to improve the company's financial balance between 2006 and 2010.
 In 2009, the company claimed a transaction volume of 415 million Euro.
 This was partially achieved by claiming possession of much more power fuel than the entire shipping fleet could comprise.